Events

 - A dry sauna is located off the pool deck and open during public swim hours.

-- Our new state of the art fitness centre provide 12 cardio equipment pieces including stairmaster, elipticals, treadmills, recumbant/upright bikes and a rower.
+- Our new state of the art fitness centre provides 12 cardio equipment pieces including a stairmaster, ellipticals, treadmills, recumbent/upright bikes and a rower.
 A wide selection of Hammer Strength equipment and free weights compliment the 4000sq ft space.
 Drop-in, multi-visit and passes are available.
 Access to the pool and showers are also available.

 Check out our photo gallery!